FrozenNL/Retro2VitaBubble/readme.txt

 First of all, for this tool you need:

 -An homebrew accepted aka jailbroken PS Vita.
--(optional; if you want all kind of ROMS) You need to have RetroArch for Vita https://www.retroarch.com/?page=platforms -(optional; needed if you want to play N64) Daedalus X64 0.6 or later https://vitadb.rinnegatamante.it/#/info/549
+-(if you want many ROMS but not N64) You need to have RetroArch for Vita https://www.retroarch.com/?page=platforms -(if you want N64) Daedalus X64 v0.6 or later https://vitadb.rinnegatamante.it/#/info/549

 The first fully automated RetroArch/Daedalus X64 2 PS Vita Bubble app (ROM2VPK), I made it as smooth as possible.